 - NC Community College Grant Program: The College Foundation of North Carolina offers need-based grants to North Carolina residents enrolled in state community colleges.

-- Texas Grant: The Texas Grant is a government funded grant program for students with financial needs attending a public community college or university in Texas.
+- Texas Grant: The Texas Grant is a government funded grant program for students with financial needs attending a public community college or university in Texas, with awards up to $2,400.

 - Virginia Community College System Tuition Grant: Virginia community college students who were in foster care or were special-needs adoptees at the time they graduated from high school may apply to have their tuition and fees covered by this grant.